St. Louis, Iron Mountain and Southern Railway 5

-St. Louis, Iron Mountain and Southern Railway 5 is a 2-4-2 "Columbian" type steam locomotive.
+St. Louis, Iron Mountain and Southern Railway 5 is a "Columbian" type steam locomotive.
 It was originally built by H.K.
-Porter, Inc. in June 1946 as a saddle tank engine for the Central Illinois Public Service Company.
-In 1963, #5 was donated to the Mid-Continent Railway Museum in North Freedom, Wisconsin as a static display.
-In 1971 it was sold to the Crab Orchard and Egyptian Railway and restored to operating condition for passenger excursions and occasional freight runs.
+Porter, Inc. in 1946 as a saddle tank engine for the Central Illinois Public Service Company (CIPX).
+In 1963, No. 5 was donated to the Mid-Continent Railway Museum (MCRY) in North Freedom, Wisconsin as a static display.
+In 1971 it was sold to the Crab Orchard and Egyptian Railway (COER) and restored to operating condition for passenger excursions and occasional freight runs.
 During this time it was converted to a tender engine.
-In 1985, #5 was sold again to the St. Louis, Iron Mountain and Southern Railway, who used it on tourist trips in Missouri one year later until 1999.
-Presently, #5 is out of service waiting for an overhaul.
+In 1985, No. 5 was sold again to the St. Louis, Iron Mountain and Southern Railway (SLOT), who used it on tourist trips in Missouri one year later until 1999.
+Today, No. 5 is under restoration to return to operation.